jamessud/jamessud.github.io/_projects/words_40_read.md

 ### European-American Authors

+**David Foster Wallace, 1962-2008**

+Infinite Jest, 1996

+A Supposedly Fun Thing I'll Never Do Again, 1997

+Consider the Lobster and Other Essays, 2005

+**Assorted**

 Slaughterhouse-Five, or, The Children's Crusade: A Duty-Dance with Death, 1969.
 Kurt Vonnegut, United States

 To Kill a Mockingbird, 1960.
 Harper Lee, United States